 Enrollment and Re-Enrollment

-- Contact Bob Osgood (email@example.com), Program Director, DFCA, via email stating the course you wish included (course title, number, semester) and the reason why this course should be added to your program.
+- Contact Bob Osgood (firstname.lastname@example.org), Program Director, DFOR, via email stating the course you wish included (course title, number, semester) and the reason why this course should be added to your program.

-- The email response is proof of approval/disaproval.
+- The email response is proof of approval/disapproval.

 - Retain that email.